 Circles.Life Mobile Phone Plans Review

-You may not have heard of Circles.Life, but the Singapore-based telco has been making waves internationally – and has now set its sights on the Aussie market.
+You may not have heard of Circles.Life, but the Singapore-based telco has been making waves internationally – and has been steadily expanding in Aussie market over the past years.

 Originally launched back in 2016, the company has since become Singapore’s fastest-growing telco, claiming 5% of the country’s mobile market share by February 2019.
 Circles.Life has now expanded to Taiwan, India, Indonesia, the Philippines, and Australia, and offers a unique approach to SIM-only mobile.

-If you’re looking for a customisable, contract-free mobile plan that makes it easy to bring your own phone and keep your existing number, Circles.Life is well worth checking out.
+If you’re looking for a simple contract-free mobile plan that makes it easy to bring your own phone and keep your existing number, Circles.Life might be worth checking out.
 Below, we’ve got everything you need to know about Circles.Life’s plans, prices, and perks.

 Circles.Life plans: at a glance